KSTP (AM): MOR and Top 40

 As network programming moved from radio to television, KSTP programmed a full service Middle of the Road (MOR) radio format, in the shadow of its chief competitor, CBS Radio affiliate 830 WCCO.
 In 1965, a new FM station, reviving the KSTP-FM call sign, was put on the air, largely simulcasting the AM station.
 But by the late 1960s, KSTP-FM began a separate format of beautiful music.

-KSTP was the radio home of the Minnesota Vikings football team from 1970 to 1975.
+KSTP 1500 served as the radio flagship for the Minnesota Vikings football team from 1970 to 1975.
 In 1973, KSTP broke away from its longtime adult MOR sound and became one of four area stations at the time to program a Top 40 format.
-"15 KSTP, The Music Station" competed with Top 40 AM rivals WDGY, KDWB and later, WYOO.
-The competition would eventually shake itself out, with outrageous rocker WYOO dropping out after being sold in 1976, and then the staid WDGY switching to country music the following year.
-As for uptempo hits station 15 KSTP, it went from a tight Top 40 format to leaning adult rock in 1978, to leaning adult contemporary in 1979, to evolving into adult contemporary/talk by 1980.
-In 1982, it officially shifted to talk.
-Most Top 40 rock music, by this time, had moved to the FM band.
+"15 KSTP, The Music Station" competed with Top 40 AM rivals WDGY 1130, KDWB 630 and later, WYOO 980.
+The competition would eventually shake itself out, with outrageous rocker WYOO leaving the format after being sold in 1976, and then the staid WDGY switching to country music the following year.
+As for uptempo hits station 15 KSTP, it went from a tight Top 40 format to leaning Adult Top 40 in 1978, to leaning Adult Contemporary in 1979, to evolving into a mix of adult contemporary and talk by 1980.
+In 1982, it officially shifted to all-talk.
+Most listening to Top 40 music, by this time, had moved to the FM band.

-Past Personalities

-Notable hosts who have been on KSTP include John Hines, Jesse Ventura, Larry Carolla, Tom Barnard, Big Al Davis, Don Vogel, John MacDougall, Griff, Mike Edwards, Geoff Charles, Joe Soucheray, James Lileks, Leigh Kamman, Barbara Carlson, Peter Thiele, Tom Mischke, Jason Lewis, Chuck Knapp, Machine Gun Kelly, Charle Bush, Mark O'Connell and Paul Brand.
-These broadcasters were supported by producers such as Bruce Huff, Rob Pendleton, Alison Brown, Jean Bjorgen, David Elvin (who Vogel dubbed the "Steven Spielberg of Talk Radio"), Mitch Berg and others.

-The station has, for the most part, emphasized local hosts over the years.
-But in 1988, KSTP was one of Rush Limbaugh's first affiliates when his conservative talk show was rolled out for national syndication.
-(Clear Channel-owned KTLK-FM took over rights to Limbaugh's show in January 2006).
-Other syndicated hosts previously heard on KSTP include Sean Hannity, Bruce Williams, Larry King, and Owen Spann.